Jan Tomasz Zamoyski

 Jan Tomasz Zamoyski (12 June 1912 in Klemensów – 29 June 2002 in Warsaw) was a Polish political activist.
-He was the 16th and last Ordynat of the Zamoyski Family Fee Tail, senator (1991–1993), president of the National-Democratic Party (since 1991).
-Awarded the Order of the White Eagle.
+He was the 16th and last Ordynat of the Zamoyski Family Fee Tail, a senator (1991–1993), and the president of the National-Democratic Party (since 1991).
+He was awarded the Order of the White Eagle.

 His efforts lead to the establishment of the Sacred Museum of the Zamość Cathedral in 1987.

 After the collapse of the communist regime in 1989 he served as a member of the Senate of Poland in the Third Republic of Poland.